mundschenk-at/avatar-privacy/readme.txt

 Avatar Privacy has the following additional requirements beyond those of WordPress itself:

-* Your server must run PHP 7.0.0 or later (but it has not been yet tested with PHP 8.0), and
+* Your server must run PHP 7.0.0 or later, and
 * the PHP installation must include the GD extension (most do).

 == Screenshots ==